Column: Urban Liar is a perfect symbol for college athletics

 “We have a valuable lesson that we’ve learned,” said athletic director Gene Smith, who also received a laughingly brief suspension.
 “We’re going to move forward.
 And we’re going to be stronger for it.”

-They know it won’t be long before we’re moving on the next scandal.
+They know it won’t be long before we’re moving on to the next scandal.

 They know college athletics is nothing more that lather, rinse, repeat.